How To Use And Configure WordPress Widgets – Part 2

 Step 6 – Refresh your browser.

-After adding the text widget and content, go to the front-end of your site and refresh your browser.
-If all links have been entered correctly, then your clickable support button will display in your sidebar menu …
+Once you have added the text widget and formatted content, visit your site and refresh your browser.
+If all links have been entered correctly, then the support button should display in your sidebar menu …

-The above screenshot shows the support contact button in the sidebar of a newly-installed WordPress site.
+The screenshot above shows ’click for help’ button in the sidebar of a brand new WordPress site.

 (Test your clickable button)